Prerequisites

 For our simple API, we have chosen:

-• Spring Data JPA to allow us to connect with SQL databases using the Java Persistence API
+to allow us to connect with SQL databases using the Java Persistence APIH2 Database

 Just as good as opening presents!
 Well, kind of.